 Who is Responsible for Tip-Over Accidents?

 When a young child is hurt or killed by a falling dresser or television, the manufacturer of the furniture or television may be responsible, if the product was defective.
-The defect could be a design flaw or manufacturing error.
+The defect could be a design flaw or a manufacturing error.
 If the accident occurred in a hotel or in a furnished rental property, the owners or management may be responsible for improperly securing furniture and televisions.
+If the accident happened at a daycare center in Houston, call us for a consultation!

 If your child was injured in a tip-over accident the negligent party may be responsible for damages.
 You may be owed money for your child’s medical bills and compensation for pain and suffering.
 If the child sustained any long-term disabilities they should receive additional compensation.
-When your child was hurt by falling furniture, contact our experienced Houston legal team to discuss your case at Baumgartner Law Firm.
+When your child was hurt by falling furniture, contact our experienced Houston daycare injury law firm to discuss your case by calling (281) 587-1111 or send us an email!